Fabulous Browned Butter Pecan Pie with a No-Stick Crust

 If you’re like me, pecan pie is a once-a-year treat.
 So it better be fabulous.

-The secret is the brown butter.
+The secret ingredient is brown butter.

 It contributes a nutty, buttery, toffee-like flavor without taking over the show.
 It’s the magic ingredient in this pie!
 Add chocolate drizzles on top to dress it up, but that’s optional.